 Exciting New Features for the Library of the Future

 Like today’s most contemporary libraries, the revitalized Bata Library will offer many diverse social and experiential opportunities with the aim to promote community and a sense of belonging – one of the hallmarks of a Trent education.
 Trent is also known for our collaborative learning environment.
 The new library will build on this environment by allowing students to move seamlessly from collaborative engagement in class to collaborative study spaces in the library.
 Trent’s library of the future will also be well-equipped to ensure our students, faculty and staff can meet future demands around technology and new models of educational delivery.
 New technological infrastructure is also being explored, which will allow users to search everything within Trent’s resources and outside of Trent at the same time – ensuring all materials can be accessed anytime, anywhere.

 Features to look for in Trent’s new library of the future include:

 - An entrepreneurship and social innovation centre – providing a valuable site for social engagement in experiential learning, and development of new experiential learning projects and work placements for students

-- Various locations for the newly curated book and non-print collections – our modernized library will feature both print collections and modern and expanding digital resources
+- Various locations for the carefully selected book and non-print collections – our modernized library will feature both print collections and modern and expanding digital resources

 - Three research centres: Trent Centre for Aging and Society; Indigenous Environmental Studies Research Centre; Canadian Environmental Modelling Centre

 - Two visualization labs – many disciplines are engaging with art and technology through new mediums, such as gaming, and Trent's new lab will allow for the creation of more sophisticated visualization tools – including virtual realities, 3D printing – for teaching and research

 - A wide selection of interactive student spaces (group and individual) to promote social engagement and collaborative learning - spaces like this are central to modern libraries